Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Features

 { Let $R(I, c)$ be the conditional risk (\ref{eq-cond-risk}) associated with a decision $c$, and $\hat c: {\cal I} \rightarrow \{0, 1\}; I \mapsto \hat c(I)$ be the optimal classifier, defined as $\hat c = \arg\min_c R(I, c)$.
 Let $\phi: {\cal I} \rightarrow \real^K$ be any feature.
 Then, if $R(c)$ is the Bayes risk (\ref{eq-bayes-risk}) associated with the classifier $c$, we have that

 } \cut{Note that the two functionals, $c(I)$ and $\tilde c\circ \phi(I) = \tilde c(\phi(I))$ belong to two different function spaces.} In other words, there is no benefit in pre-processing the data.
-This results follows simply from the Markov chain dependency $c \rightarrow I \rightarrow \phi$, and is a consequence of Rao and Blackwell's theorem (\cite{shao98}, page 88), known as ``data processing inequality'' (\cite{coverT} Theorem 2.8.1, page 32, and the following corollary on page 33).
+This results follows simply from the Markov chain dependency $c \rightarrow I \rightarrow \phi$, known as ``data processing inequality'' (\cite{coverT} Theorem 2.8.1, page 32, and the following corollary on page 33).
 Thus, it seems that the best one can do is to forgo pre-processing and just use the raw data.
 Even if the purpose of a feature $\phi(I)$ is to reduce the complexity of the problem, this is in general done at a loss, because one could include a complexity measure in the risk functional $R$, and still be bound by (\ref{eq-dpi}).
 However, there are some statistics that are ``useful'' in a sense that we now discuss.